fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 <li>the initial value for the property should be taken from the `“default”` property
 of the Primary Schema.</li>
 </ul>
-A Preference Map can specify other locations for Primary Schema information, besides the model.
+A Preference Map can specify other destinations for Primary Schema information, besides the model.
 We'll see an example of this when we add antoher panel, later in this tutorial.
 </dd>
 <dt>`selectors`</dt>